Popax21/synaTudor/README.md

 ## Structure
 This project is split over multiple folders, all providing different parts of the functionality:
+- [libtudor](libtudor/README.md): Contains the common library code handling relinking and interfacing with the driver.
-- [relink](relink/README.md): Currently the only part.
-Contains a simple CLI wrapper for the relinked drivers
+- [cli](cli/README.md): Contains a simple CLI wrapper for the relinked drivers.